matt-ball/postman-local/README.md

 ### `postman update`

 Updates the original collection and any environment(s) in the Postman app with your local changes.
-Useful for CI/CD on merge to master - include your config/secrets `.postman.json` file (generated from `postman setup`) within this environment. _Note_: scripts in Postman will now include additional code through the Postman CLI bundling process - it's easier to edit locally only at this point.
+Useful for CI/CD on merge to master - include your config/secrets `.postman.json` file (generated from `postman setup`) within this environment. _Note_: scripts in Postman will now include additional code through the Postman Local bundling process - it's easier to edit locally only at this point.

 ## Getting started

 1. From the root of your repo:
 `postman bootstrap`

-2. Edit the files produced by the CLI.
+2. Edit the files produced by Postman Local.

 3. Sync the changes back to the Postman collection format:
 `postman sync`